dr-Akari/qmk_firmware/docs/flashing.md

 * `:avrdude`: Checks every 5 seconds until a Caterina device is available (by detecting a new COM port), and then flashes the firmware.
 * `:avrdude-loop`: Flashes the firmware as with `:avrdude`, but after each device is flashed, will attempt to flash again.
 This is useful for bulk flashing.
 Hit Ctrl+C to escape the loop.
-* `:avrdude-split-left` and `:avrdude-split-right`: Flashes the firmware as with `:avrdude`, but also sets the handedness setting in EEPROM.
+* `:avrdude-split-left` and `:avrdude-split-right`: Flashes the firmware as with `:avrdude`, but also sets the handedness setting in NVRAM (requires internal MCU NVRAM to be used).
 This is ideal for Pro Micro-based split keyboards.

 ## HalfKay